BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-Overview.md

 - Synchronize and grow blockchain
 - But it cannot look inside transactions to see transfers between addresses, because this requires access to user secrets wallets to do so.

-BLOCd daemon provides a Command Line Interface with Command line arguments but also an HTTP RPC API and a JSON RPC API to receive informations from the blockchain allowing it to be controlled locally or remotely which makes it useful for integration with other software or in larger payment systems.
+BLOCd daemon provides a [Command Line Interface](BLOCd-daemon-cli-options.md)  with [Command Line Arguments](BLOCd-daemon-arguments.md) but also an [HTTP RPC API](BLOCd-daemon-http-rpc-api.md) and a [JSON RPC API](BLOCd-daemon-json-rpc-api.md) to receive informations from the blockchain allowing it to be controlled locally or remotely which makes it useful for integration with other software or in larger payment systems.

-Various commands are made available by the API described on this page.
+Various commands are made available by the API described on [BLOCd for developers](https://bloc-developer.com/api_BLOCd).

 ## **Screenshot**